annabarnes1138/yet-another-chart-releaser/README.md

 `yacr` is a command-line application.
 All command-line flags can also be set via environment variables or config file.
-Environment variables must be prefixed with `CR_`.
+Environment variables must be prefixed with `YACR_`.
 Underscores must be used instead of hyphens.

 CLI flags, environment variables, and a config file can be mixed.